timetakerdev/SeaSnes/README.md

 - Install clang and make: `pacman -S mingw-w64-clang-x86_64-clang mingw-w64-clang-x86_64-make`
 - Install SDL2: `pacman -S mingw-w64-clang-x86_64-SDL2`
 - Navigate to this repo's directory (`cd /c/Users/...`)
-- Run `mingw32-make lakesnes.exe` (or `mingw32-make` to build iconless exe)
+- Run `mingw32-make seasnes.exe` (or `mingw32-make` to build iconless exe)
 - Run `cp /clang64/bin/SDL2.dll .` (to copy `SDL2.dll`)

 This build depends on `SDL2.dll` being placed next to the executable.

 ## Usage and controls

-The emulator can be run by opening `lakesnes` directly or by running `./lakesnes`, taking an optional path to a ROM-file to open.
+The emulator can be run by opening `seasnes` directly or by running `./seasnes`, taking an optional path to a ROM-file to open.
 ROM-files can also be dragged on the emulator window to open them.
 ZIP-files also work, the first file within with a `.smc` or `.sfc` will be loaded (zip support uses [this](https://github.com/kuba--/zip) zip-library, which uses Miniz, both under the Unlicence).

 Currently, only normal joypads are supported, and only controller 1 has controls set up.